Planning Observations with Subaru AO188

 • Integration time required.

---- refer the page for IRCS sensitivity and the expected sensitivity gain due to the AO188 correction.
+--- Refer the page for IRCS sensitivity and the expected sensitivity gain due to the AO188 correction.

-• Whether the AO guide star is a point source or not
+• Whether the AO guide star is a point source or not.

-• Backup program for poor observing conditions
+• Backup program for poor observing conditions (see section 6 for details).

 (LGS mode)